UBC-MDS/tech_salary_predictor_canada_us/README.md

 ### Usage

 ### Dependencies
+The R dependencies are listed below:

 - R version 3.6.1 and R packages:
   - tidyverse==1.3.1
   - caret==6.0.90
   - docopt==0.7.1
   - testthat=3.0.4

+The Python dependencies can be found in the tech_salary_pred_env.yaml file.
+However, you don't have to manually install these dependencies.
+You need to install conda (v4.10.3) and then follow the installation instructions described below.

 Suggested way to download data: